Lokeshram12/AIWebScrapper/README.md

 # AIWebScrapper

-This project talks about LLMs, Web scraping using selenium and many more
+This project talks about LLMs, Web scraping using BeautifulSoup,langchain and many more